 The artist says, “I personally see the church as an archaic institution that always aimed to control the masses.
 I think it is an appropriate symbol for corrupt modern institutions like big corporations, media channels, and governments.”
 From 2005 to 2008, Stephan traveled throughout the Brazilian countryside of Bahia, painting murals on adobe houses, chapels and even a cemetery.
 In the small village of Lençóis, he collaborated with local artisans, and expanded his research into the rich history of Brazilian folklore and syncretism between Christian theology and African spiritual traditions.
 Visuals from the trip are documented in his 2008 book, Calma: The Art of Stephan Doitschinoff, and are also the subject of a short documentary film, called: Temporal.
 The book and film will both debut during Novo Mundo.

 ABOUT THE ARTIST

-Stephan Doitschinoff (Calma) is a self-taught artist, born in 1977 in São Paulo, Brazil, where he is currently based.
-As the son of an Evangelical minister, Doitschinoff spent his childhood absorbing the visual vocabulary of religious art.
-As an artist, he has developed his own unique language and style through imagery that creatively combines Afro-Brazilian folklore with Baroque religious iconography, as well as Alchemic and Pagan symbolism.
+Stephan Doitschinoff (aka Calma) is a self-taught artist based in Bahia and São Paulo, Brazil.
+As the son of an Evangelical minister, Stephan spent his entire childhood absorbing the visual vocabulary of religious art.
+As an artist, he has developed his own unique language and style through imagery which creatively combines Afro-Brazilian folklore with Baroque religious iconography, as well as Alchemic and Pagan symbolism.
 Stephan’s street alias, Calma (Portuguese for: Calm) is also a shortened version of con alma (Latin for: with soul).
-He has exhibited in museums and galleries in the US, Brazil and Europe.
+He has exhibited in museums and galleries in the US, Brazil, and Europe.